 If you want a spray on sealer, I use the Krylon clear enamel spray.
 The clear gloss spray will add a shiny coat over the top of your paint and help protect your paint on the statue.
 Use it outside as it does have a strong smell.
 Here is what I use.
 Krylon Colormaster Crystal Clear Gloss Spray (Link will take you to Amazon).

-If you’re looking for a spray on sealer that doesn’t have a strong smell and that won’t blow you up if you’re a smoker or near a fire, I recommend trying the spray sealer from Rainguard.
+If you’re looking for a spray on sealer that doesn’t have a strong smell and that won’t blow you up if you’re a smoker or near a fire, I recommend trying the brush on sealer from Rainguard.
 It’s water-based and non-toxic and it has a no cancer-causing formula (always a plus).
-You can check it out on Amazon, Rainguard Paint Sealer If you have a lot of statues to go over I’d get a gallon of the sealer instead of the spray, It can be found on Amazon here, Rainguard 1 Gallon Premium Paint Sealer This paint sealer isn’t limited to just statues, it can seal and protect acrylic paint on any surface.
+If you have a lot of statues to go over I’d get a gallon of the sealer instead of the spray, It can be found on eBay here, Rainguard 1 Gallon Premium Paint Sealer This paint sealer isn’t limited to just statues, it can seal and protect the acrylic paint on any surface.

 If you want to add a “shine” to your statue, I recommend RainGuard High Gloss Sealer ( Link To Amazon) It will add a shiny overcoat to your painted statue.
 Apply 2 thin coats and you should be set to go.
 I don’t recommend using this on the inside of a birdbath lid.
 But for everything else you should be fine.
 Just as long as there is no standing water.

 Note- if you don’t want to change the look of your paint to a “wet look” use the premium paint sealer.
 But if you do want a shiny look to your ornament, use the high gloss sealer or the Krylon spray.
 You don’t need to apply both to 1 statue.